 Have you noticed a dip in your engagement recently?
 If so, you’re not the only one!
-We’ve been hearing a lot lately from Instagrammers who are concerned that they’re experiencing the Instagram shadowban – their follower count has dropped, they’re not receiving as many likes on their photos as they used to, and their posts don’t seem to be showing up under the hashtags they’ve used.
-Sound familiar?
+Many Instagrammers are still reporting that their accounts seem to have been shadowbanned, despite Instagram’s recent claim that shadowbanning isn’t actually a thing.
+Their follower count has dropped, they’re not receiving as many likes on their photos as they used to, and their posts don’t seem to be showing up under the hashtags they’ve used.
+So what’s happening, if not the dreaded Instagram shadowban?

 The Instagram Shadowban: What Is It And Why Is It Happening?

-The general consensus is that shadowbanning is Instagram’s attempt to prevent content which is against their terms of service and encourage users to play by the rules, namely posting engaging, relevant and interesting content that receives genuine engagement from the community.
+The general consensus was always that shadowbanning was Instagram’s attempt to prevent content which is against their terms of service and encourage users to play by the rules, namely posting engaging, relevant and interesting content that receives genuine engagement from the community.
+And that would be fair enough.

-To find out if you’re simply falling short due to Instagram’s algorithm, or if you really have been shadowbanned, ask yourself if you’re (intentionally or unintentionally) committing any of the following Instagram faux pas:
+To find out if you’re simply falling short due to Instagram’s algorithm, or if you think it’s still possible your account has shadowbanned, ask yourself if you’re committing any of the following Instagram faux pas.

 1. Using bots to like, comment, and boost engagement

-There’s a lot of debate around exact ‘caps’ on activity, and nobody seems to have a definitive answer, but if you’re following and unfollowing a large number of accounts per day, leaving hundreds of comments in a short space of time, or liking countless posts per hour, Instagram will recognize this as fake activity.
-It can lead not only to your account being shadowbanned, but to it being closed down completely!
-And that’s not something you come back from…
+There’s also a lot of debate around exact ‘caps’ on follow activity, and nobody seems to have a definitive answer.
+That said, if you’re following and unfollowing a large number of Instagram accounts per day, leaving hundreds of comments in a short space of time, or liking countless posts per hour, Instagram will recognize this as fake activity.
+And what we do know for sure is that this can result in at least a 24 hour ban on following accounts.

 2. Using software that’s against Instagram’s terms of service